CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-2.md

     - Hotel: **Contoso Suites Athens (1)**

-    - Visitor: **Type in the letter `a` into the field and 'double click' on the name that you want to select a from the dropdown list (2)**
+    - Visitor: **Type in the letter `a` into the field and 'double click' on any name that you want to select a from the dropdown list (2)**

     - Check-in: **12/28/2024 (3)**